-This doesn’t mean just getting drunk at a networking event once a year and giving everyone a business card.
-Consider your “network” your group of “film friends:” people you know and who know you and your work.
+This doesn’t mean merely getting drunk at a networking event once a year and giving everyone a business card.
+Consider your “network” your group of “film friends;” people you know and who know you and your work.
 When people talk about “networking” in the film industry, they really mean getting to know people with the same interests and goals.

 To find jobs and grow your network, there are millions of ways to do it, and everyone finds their own way.
 But here are a few resources you can check out for job listings, crew, or networking (in no particular order).

 - Work on free gigs.
 Working on free projects is a hotly debated topic, but my experience has generally been good.
 If you can afford to work on a free project with reputable filmmakers, I recommend it.
 I DON’T recommend wasting your time with diva-like wanna-be’s or projects that are well below your skillset or don’t have anyone you could learn from.
 It’s hard to tell the difference at first, but after a couple experiences you learn to spot good opportunities and avoid bad ones.
 And don’t get me wrong: there’s nothing wrong with ending up on a horrible project now and then; we’ve all done it and it’s a badge of honor.
 But recognize when something isn’t as professional as you want, and why, and you’ll start to meet people who can find you bigger and better opportunities.

 - Internships.
 Many bigger companies (think Disney, HBO, Discovery, or CBS) have internships, mentor programs, or fellowships you can get by applying.
 These are very competitive but will kick-start your career.
 Smaller, local production companies likely take on interns as well, but be aware of unpaid “internships” that require you to do professional work without getting paid.
 There’s a fine line between a learning opportunity and predatory employment behavior.
 Make sure anyone you’re interning for has a legitimate company reputation.